Postprocessing and reporting

 Key

-apply(generator: Callable, *keys, **kwargs) Key | str | Tuple[Key | str, ...][source]
+apply(generator: Callable, *keys, **kwargs) Key | str | tuple[Key | str, ...][source]

 Add computations by applying generator to keys.